FirePhoenix666/peak-detection/README.md

 since it is decently optimised already.

 AMPD_preprocess and AMPD_main are the AMPD algorithm's code.
 Then, the rest is in the main file.
 We created presentation slides for presenting our work.
-To view it, git pull the pre_files, unzip it and click on the pre.html
+To view it, git pull this repo and click on the pre_files.html

 The data is not open souced so we dont have the right to share it, even so with the original github repo.
 Hence, I created this personal repo only for illustration purpose during my job hunting period.